technosoftware-gmbh/opcdaaehda-client-solution-net/README.md

 ## Getting started

-Examples using the NuGet package can be found in the solution [WorkshopClientSamples.sln](/WorkshopClientSamples.sln).
+Examples can be found in the solution [WorkshopClientSamples.sln](/WorkshopClientSamples.sln).

 ### Licenses
 TECHNOSOFTWARE provides different licenses depending on the component and on the ownership of a purchased license of the user of the sources.
 A single ZIP file or a single repository can contain multiple components where the sources have different license models.
 The valid license is in the header of each source file.